monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 ... )

-The analysis shows a significant difference between the number of structural defects in individuals with point vs. loss-of-function mutations.
+In case of the *RERE* cohort, the analysis shows a significant difference between the number of structural defects in individuals with point vs. loss-of-function mutations.

 >>> result.pval
 0.012074957610483744